rehive/docs/source/includes/_administration.md

 }
 ```

-Get a list of permission groups that have been created with the associated permissions.
+Get a list of groups that have been created with the associated permissions.

 #### Pagination